microsoft/nni/docs/en_US/NAS/Overview.md

 ### P-DARTS

-[Progressive Differentiable Architecture Search: Bridging the Depth Gap between Search and Evaluation](https://arxiv.org/abs/1904.12760) bases on DARTS(#DARTS).
-It main contribution on algorithm is to introduce an efficient algorithm which allows the depth of searched architectures to grow gradually during the training procedure.
+[Progressive Differentiable Architecture Search: Bridging the Depth Gap between Search and Evaluation](https://arxiv.org/abs/1904.12760) bases on [DARTS](#DARTS).
+It's contribution on algorithm is to introduce an efficient algorithm which allows the depth of searched architectures to grow gradually during the training procedure.

 #### Usage